JBL Flip 6 vs Flip 5: which Bluetooth speaker is better?

 When it comes to Bluetooth speakers, JBL is still the king of the hill.
 Even with competition from Tribit, Sony and Ultimate Ears in recent years, the American brand is at the top of the pile across its range of excellent speakers, producing chunky devices that can juice up your phone (see the Award-winning Charge 5) to bulky, rugged units built to survive the elements (enter the Xtreme 3).
 The slim, lightweight Flip range fits in just above the very cheapest Bluetooth speakers in JBL's portfolio, but these little performers are no slouches.
 Power them up and you'll see why we rate them so highly here at What Hi-Fi?.

-Its small size makes the Flip speakers portable and easy to slip into a bag or coat pocket, so either model here is ideal for taking on adventures, to the beach, on holiday, or just popping on the table during a back garden meetup.
+Portable and easy to slip into a bag or coat pocket, either Flip model here is ideal for taking on adventures, to the beach, on holiday, or just popping on the table during a back garden meetup.
 Both speakers are at the affordable end of the market, too, and although they might forego extras like a microphone and speakerphone functionality, JBL's Flip line has still provided consistent quality over the years.

 So which should you buy?
-Let's look at the differences and find out which is the right one for you.
+Let's look at the differences and find out which is right for you.

 JBL Flip 6 vs Flip 5: price